 Among her areas of special clinical interest are childhood sexual abuse in women, domestic abuse, clergy issues, relationships, and marital counseling.
 She also offers case consultation to licensed therapists.

-Zac is a licensed professional counselor with a Master’s Degree from Missio Seminary (BTS Graduate School of Counseling).
+Zac is a nationally certified, licensed professional counselor who began his career at Tompkins Courtland Community College (TC3) with an AA in Social Sciences, continuing to Gordon College with a BA in Psychology, and most recently completed a MA from Missio Seminary (BTS Graduate School of Counseling).
 He brings experience in bi-vocational ministry and 5 years in the field of mental health.
-Areas of special interest include depression, anxiety, attention issues, family discord, relational complications, church discipline & mediation, and technology issues.
-His work in hospice bereavement programs has developed a passion for end of life issues, caregiver burnout, compassion fatigue, grief & loss, post-traumatic stress, and boundary issues.
+Areas of special interest include depression, anxiety, attention issues, family discord, relational complications, church discipline & mediation, technology issues, and spiritual crisis.

 Scott is a licensed therapist with over 20 years’ experience.
 He has worked in the fields of Foster Care and Adoption in the Philadelphia area, developing innovative programs for children with specialized behavioral health and medical needs.

 Scott works with children, adolescents, families and couples.
 His specialties include abuse, adoption, sexual identity, anger management, communication difficulties, transition and life changes, marital conflicts, and children, teen and family issues.
 He has received his Certification in Couples Therapy Level 1 from The Gottman Institute.

 Scott serves in a leadership capacity in his church, specifically in the areas of child safety and the needs of trauma and sexual abuse survivors.
 Scott is married with 3 adult daughters and 3 grandsons.

 CAROL KING, M.Ed., LPC